MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 - **Deployment profiles**: Determine the settings and configurations that will be applied to your Surface Hub 3 devices.
 Create deployment profiles in Microsoft Endpoint Manager, specifying aspects like language, region, and whether users should be allowed to personalize their devices.
 - **User roles and permissions**: Decide which users will have administrative rights on the devices and configure these settings accordingly.

-## Setting up Teams Rooms Autologin
+## Setting up Teams Rooms Auto-login

 Integrating Surface Hub 3 devices into the collaborative ecosystem of an organization involves ensuring they are ready to facilitate seamless meetings.
-A key component of this readiness is configuring Teams Rooms to support Autologin, allowing for an effortless start to meetings without manual sign-ins.
+A key component of this readiness is configuring Teams Rooms to support Auto-login, allowing for an effortless start to meetings without manual sign-ins.
 This setup is crucial for organizations looking to maximize the efficiency and usability of their collaborative spaces.

-### Understanding Teams Rooms Autologin
+### Understanding Teams Rooms Auto-login

-Teams Rooms Autologin enables the Surface Hub 3 to automatically sign into a Microsoft Teams Rooms account upon startup.
+Teams Rooms Auto-login enables the Surface Hub 3 to automatically sign into a Microsoft Teams Rooms account upon startup.
 This functionality ensures that the device is immediately ready for use in a Teams meeting, minimizing setup time and improving the user experience.
 To achieve this, specific configuration steps must be followed during the deployment process.

-### Configuring Autologin for Teams Rooms
+### Configuring Auto-login for Teams Rooms

 The setup process involves several key steps, executed through the Microsoft Endpoint Manager (Intune), ensuring that each Surface Hub 3 is configured to meet the organization's requirements for Teams meetings.

 > [!TIP]
-> This section provides an overview of Autologin for Teams Rooms.
+> This section provides an overview of Auto-login for Teams Rooms.
 For detailed guidance, see **Add link here to Teams Rooms documentation**.

 1. **Create a Configuration profile**:
     - In the Microsoft Endpoint Manager Admin Center, navigate to **Devices** > **Configuration profiles** > **Create profile**.
     - Select **Windows 10 and later** as the platform and **Custom** as the profile type.
-    - Enter a meaningful name for the profile, such as "Teams Rooms Autologin Configuration".
+    - Enter a meaningful name for the profile, such as "Teams Rooms Auto-login Configuration".
 2. **Configure profile settings**:
-    - Add the necessary configuration settings that enable Autologin.
+    - Add the necessary configuration settings that enable Auto-login.
 This typically involves specifying the Teams Rooms account credentials and configuring the device to use these credentials for automatic sign-in.
     - Ensure that the settings adhere to your organization's security policies, especially regarding credential storage and management.
 3. **Assign the profile**:
     - Assign the newly created configuration profile to your Surface Hub 3 devices.
 This can be done based on groups, ensuring that only devices designated as Teams Rooms receive this configuration.
     - Monitor the profile deployment to ensure it is successfully applied to the devices.
-4. **Test the Autologin functionality**:
+4. **Test the Auto-login functionality**:
-    - After the profile is applied, test the Autologin functionality on a Surface Hub 3 device.
+    - After the profile is applied, test the Auto-login functionality on a Surface Hub 3 device.
 Verify that the device automatically signs into the Teams Rooms account without requiring manual input.
     - Ensure that the device can successfully initiate and join Teams meetings.

 ### Security considerations

-When configuring Teams Rooms Autologin, it's essential to balance convenience with security.
+When configuring Teams Rooms Auto-login, it's essential to balance convenience with security.
 Consider the following:

-- **Credential management**: Securely manage the credentials used for Autologin, ensuring they are protected against unauthorized access.
+- **Credential management**: Securely manage the credentials used for Auto-login, ensuring they are protected against unauthorized access.
 - **Device access**: Implement measures to prevent unauthorized use of the Surface Hub 3, such as physical security controls and device lockdown policies.

 ### Best practices